MJenius/Software-Engineering-Project/PROJECT_DOCUMENTATION.md

 - expand the doc with a `CONTRIBUTING.md` and `DEPLOYMENT.md` (production checklist),
 - run tests and include results,
 - or commit & open a PR with these changes.

+## Full Project Explanation (Narrative)

+This section provides a plain-language, comprehensive explanation of the entire project and its features, aligned with the SRS and SAD material in the repository.
+It avoids command examples and focuses on functionality and design.

+Overview
+- SMMS (Social Media Management System) is a server-rendered web application built with Node.js and Express using EJS templates for the user interface.
+It stores data in a local SQLite database and is designed to let users register, create posts (text with optional images), save drafts, schedule posts for future publication, and view simple analytics.
+Administrators have additional capabilities to manage users, trigger backups, and oversee system operations.

+Authentication and Account Management
+- The application supports user registration and login.
+Passwords are stored only in hashed form to protect user credentials.
+Registration includes validation of input fields and checks to prevent malicious input.
+Login verifies hashed passwords and establishes an authenticated session so the user can access protected pages.

+Session Management and Security
+- Sessions are used to keep users logged in for a defined period of inactivity; the system enforces a session timeout so inactive sessions expire automatically.
+Session cookies are configured to reduce attack surface (HTTP-only and strict options).
+The server applies a set of security headers to help mitigate common browser-based attacks and improve overall security posture.

+Role-Based Access Control (RBAC)
+- There are two primary roles: Admin and User.
+Regular users can create and manage their posts, while Admins can manage user accounts and perform system-level actions.
+Route-level checks ensure that admin-only endpoints are inaccessible to regular users.

+Post Management
+- Users can create posts that contain text content and may include an optional image.
+Posts have states such as draft, scheduled, and published.
+Drafts can be edited and saved repeatedly.
+Scheduled posts store the intended future publish time and remain editable until they are published.
+Published posts are marked with a timestamp indicating when they went live.

+File Uploads and Media Handling
+- Image attachments are supported and are validated for type and size before being accepted.
+Uploaded images are stored in a designated public uploads location so they can be served with posts.
+The system validates and sanitizes upload metadata to reduce risk from file-based attacks.

+Scheduling and Auto-Publish
+- Scheduling allows users to pick a future date/time for a post.
+A server-side scheduler checks for posts whose scheduled time has arrived and updates their state to published, recording the published timestamp.
+A debug/inspection endpoint is available to view and trigger scheduling behavior for testing or demonstration.

+Viewing and Dashboards
+- Users have a dashboard showing quick actions and lists of their posts by status (drafts, scheduled, published).
+There are dedicated views for creating posts, editing posts, viewing scheduled posts, and viewing analytics.
+Admins have an admin dashboard that exposes user management and system utilities.

+Analytics
+- The analytics feature provides basic counts and summaries such as total posts, number of scheduled items, and published posts.
+These metrics help users understand posting activity and provide quick statistics suitable for demonstration and verification of analytics requirements.

+Admin Features and Content Management
+- Administrators can view the list of users, deactivate or reactivate accounts, and promote or demote users between roles.
+Admins can also trigger administrative actions like manual publish runs and database backups, enabling system maintenance and operational control.

+Input Validation and Threat Mitigation
+- All user-supplied data is validated and sanitized to mitigate XSS, SQL injection, and similar attacks.
+The app uses structured validators for form inputs and additional sanitizer utilities to detect suspicious patterns.
+The project also includes rate-limiting logic to prevent brute-force login attempts.

+Logging, Audit, and Monitoring
+- The application records structured logs for informational events, security-relevant events, and errors.
+Audit records capture actions such as user management events and important system changes.
+Logs and audit entries support tracing and investigation during demonstrations or assessment.

+Backups and Maintainability
+- The system supports creating SQL-based backups of the database that can be stored and downloaded.
+This provides a simple restore path and a way to demonstrate backup functionality during tests or demonstrations.

+Database and Schema
+- The application uses a small set of relational tables to represent users, posts, sessions, and audit logs.
+Users and posts are the primary operational entities; posts reference users and include fields for status, scheduled time, and publication time.
+The database is initialized automatically if not present, ensuring reproducible setup for demos.

+Testing and Verification
+- The project includes test artifacts that exercise critical flows such as registration, login, protected routes (authorization), health checks, and basic post lifecycle behaviors.
+Tests and runtime evidence (logs, database rows, and scheduler effects) are used to demonstrate that SRS items are satisfied.

+Non-Functional Considerations
+- The design addresses performance and usability with responsive templates, aims for minimal response latency in typical operations, and includes guidance for scaling (e.g., moving from file-based storage to managed database and session stores).
+Security requirements are enforced through hashing, session policies, and input validation.

+Traceability to SRS/SAD
+- Every major feature described above is linked conceptually to SRS and SAD artifacts: authentication maps to the authentication service, post handling maps to the post management service, scheduling maps to the scheduler, and analytics to the analytics service.
+The documentation and code comments make these mappings visible so reviewers can verify requirement coverage.

+How this explanation is intended to be used
+- Use this narrative as the plain-language description for demonstration scripts, the oral presentation, or for inclusion in high-level slides.
+It provides the essential story of what the system does, why each feature exists, and how the SRS/SAD requirements are reflected in the implementation.

+---

+### Next step
+I will finalize this document for you.
+If you'd like, I can also produce a one-page requirement-to-file mapping table that lists each SRS ID and the exact code areas that implement it, or update the RTM in a separate file.
+Tell me which you prefer and I'll add it.